foresterorg/foresterorg.github.io/content/en/quickstart/index.md

 Alternatively, URI can be provided by a DHCP server.
 Read more in the [documentation](/docs/).

-A user account should be created with the following permissions:
+A Redfish user account should be created with the following permissions:

 * Read/list information about system(s).
 * Power operations (soft and hard power cycles).

-For POCs, root account can be used.
+For POCs, the root Redfish account can be used.

 If you don't have available hardware for POC, it is possible to [configure libvirt](/docs/contributing/#libvirt-setup) instead.
 It has some limitations tho and it is only recommended for development purposes.